International Transfer Students (Continuing University Study)

 - Official certificates of completion of state/national secondary school examinations.

-- An official or attested high school transcript or marksheet or “O” level certificate for applicants with fewer than 30 college-level credits.
+- An official or attested high school transcript or marksheet or “O” level certificate.

 - A photocopy of your passport.

 - A letter of support (you may use the form provided) from your parents or financial sponsor to the effect that he or she is willing and able to provide U.S.$40,642 for each year of study;